 Diversity Council & Employee Resource Groups

-Sumayyah Emeh-Edu resides in the San Francisco Bay area and has over 15 years professional experience.
-In this time she has led various initiatives within the higher education and corporate sectors focused primarily on diversity and professional development.
-In that time, she has successfully organized Tech Inclusion SF 15 and Ability in Tech as well as managed programs with clients such as Kaiser Permanente, PG&E, Asana and Aetna.
+Sumayyah Emeh-Edu is a Diversity and Inclusion Strategist that resides in the San Francisco Bay area.
+She has over 15 years professional experience leading various initiatives within higher education and corporate sectors, focused primarily on diversity and professional development.
+In that time, she has successfully organized Tech Inclusion SF 15, Ability in Tech , the Better Man Conference, as well as managed learning programs with clients such as Kaiser Permanente, PG&E, Asana and Aetna.

 Hailing from organizations such as Change Catalyst, Keller Center for Corporate Learning and Laureate Education, Sumayyah understands systemic inequities throughout the education-workforce pipeline.
 This insight was an impetus to commit her career to challenging the status quo for inclusion.

-Sumayyah founded The Ally Movement in November 2016 to provide a tools for those with privledge to take action.
-She is also a member or has actively supported the ASTD Golden Gate Chapter, National Diversity Council, and Women’s Global Leadership Council.
+Sumayyah founded The Ally Movement in November 2016 to provide a tools for those with privilege to take action.
+She is also a member or has actively supported the ASTD Golden Gate Chapter, National Diversity Council, and Women’s Global Leadership Initiative.
 She also has volunteered with various community organizations that widen access for disadvantaged youth to access education and college prep resources.

 Inclusion is the true goal for creating a culture that supports the recruitment, retention and leadership opportunities for underrepresented groups.
 Inducing change of any scope can be a difficult process, therefore a long-term commitment to individual and organizational behaviors is the key.
 Below are the three tenants for a successful program…...